North Down

 Map and graph by Conal Kelly

 This constituency takes in the northern part of North Down and Ards District Council.
-The member of parliament is Stephen Farry (Alliance), first elected in 2019.
-He replaced Lady Sylvia Hermon (Independent - she left the UUP in early 2010) who retired, having represented North Down since the 2001 election.
+The member of parliament is Alex Easton (Independent Unionist); in 2024 he replaced Stephen Farry (Alliance), who had been elected in 2019.
+The previous MP was Sylvia Hermon (Independent - she left the UUP in early 2010) who retired, having represented North Down since the 2001 election.
 Standing as a UUP candidate, she had defeated the UKUP leader, Bob McCartney, who himself had first won the seat in a 1995 by-election caused by the death of Sir James Kilfedder, the leader of the Ulster Popular Unionist Party, who had represented North Down since the 1970s.
-Alliance hold two seats here, and the DUP and UUP one each, with the last held by Independent Alex Easton (formerly of the DUP).
-See 1983-1995 North Down results, 1973-82 North Down results and 1950-1970 North Down results.

 See spreadsheets from the 2011 Assembly election, the 2010 Westminster election, the 2007 Assembly election, the 2005 Westminster election, the 2003 Assembly election, the 2001 Westminster election, the 1998 Assembly election, the 1997 Westminster election and the 1996 Forum/talks election.
 See also the detailed guide from 2007 by "Sammy Morse".